Ledger nano Support

 When prompted with

-confirm transaction before signing, answer Y, and next your Ledger will show and ask to approve transaction.
-Make sure you’ll inspect transaction JSON before signing.
-When transaction is signed on the Ledger, usuall output will show up in console.
+confirm transaction before signing, answer Y. Your Ledger will ask to approve the transaction.
+Make sure you’ll inspect the transaction JSON before signing it.
+When the transaction is signed on the Ledger, usually, the output will show up in the console.